What are solar cells?

 cloudiness would reduce it to some fraction of 8 percent).

-in the United States, where photovoltaic technology was invented, as of 2014, solar represents only 0.4 percent of the
+in the United States, where photovoltaic technology was invented, in 2020,

-see it producing only a tenth as much electricity as coal does today
+see it producing not much more than half as much electricity as coal does today

 telling to note that two of the world's major annual energy reviews,